 If you’re having trouble paying your Medicare premiums, you’re not alone.
 Many Americans need help with Medicare premiums.
 You may be wondering where you can go for help and how you can qualify.
-You don’t have to search far and wide because this article will tell you all about programs that provide Medicare premium assistance.
+Keep reading to learn about programs that provide Medicare premium assistance.
 You will also find out specific requirements you need to meet to qualify for help with paying your monthly premiums.

 Medicare Premium: What Is It and How Does It Work?